starboi-63/growth-stock-screener/README.md

 > **_Note for Linux users:_** _the 'snap' version of Firefox that comes pre-installed may cause issues when running Selenium.
 To troubleshoot, follow [these instructions](https://www.omgubuntu.co.uk/2022/04/how-to-install-firefox-deb-apt-ubuntu-22-04) to install Firefox via 'apt' (not snap)._

+> **_Note for Mac users:_** _Python now includes its own private copy of OpenSSL and no longer uses Apple-supplied OpenSSL libraries.
+After installing Python, navigate to your `Applications/Python X.XX/` folder and double-click `Install Certificates.command`._

 Next, navigate to the directory where you would like to install the screener, and run the following commands in a terminal application:

 #### Clone this Repository: